 If you receive financial aid from any external source, please report it in writing to Athletic Aid Administration.
 Failure to provide this information can cause delays in payment of fees, in approval of your status for practice or play, and in the revisions to other aid you may have received.
 Additionally, if you are receiving a merit-based award from Ohio State as well as an athletic grant, there are specific guidelines that affect your ability to receive both forms of aid.

-Some scholarships can only be awarded if students identify themselves to the Student Financial Aid Office as being eligible.
+Some scholarships can only be awarded if students identify themselves to Student Financial Aid as being eligible.
 To apply for special-eligibility scholarships, complete the Application for Special Scholarships.
 Note that most special eligibility-scholarships require the FAFSA and a personal statement.
 More documentation may be required later.
 See Important Dates & Deadlines and be sure to apply on time.

-The Student Financial Aid Office awards cooperative scholarship housing opportunities on the basis of academic merit and demonstrated financial need.
+Student Financial Aid awards cooperative scholarship housing opportunities on the basis of academic merit and demonstrated financial need.
 Students who accept these awards agree to participate in governing, managing, or maintaining their residence halls in exchange for a reduced cost of living on campus.
 Students who complete their housing contract, FAFSA, and Application for Special Scholarships by their deadline date will be considered for:

 You may call University Residence and Dining Services at (614) 292-8266 for information about the facilities.